terrorizer1980/docker-compose-aws-ecscli-demo/docs/intermediate/README.md

    View Security Group in AWS console.
     1. View [VPC > Security Groups](https://console.aws.amazon.com/vpc/home?#SecurityGroups:)
     1. In "Security group ID" column, click ID having the value stored in the `SENZING_AWS_EC2_SECURITY_GROUP` environment variable.
+        1. It will have 10 Permission entries and a description of "default VPC security group".

 ### Create backing services